hadjShell/MIT_6.S081/Operating_Systems.md

     * pipes allow for parallel execution of pipeline stages
     * efficient in IPC because of pipes' blocking reads and writes

+* *File system*

+  * File system provides
+    * data files, which contain uninterpreted byte arrays
+    * directories, which contain named references to data files and other directories
+  * The directories form a tree, starting at a special directory called the `root`
+  * `path`: `/a/b/c` refers to the file or directory named `c` inside directory `b` inside directory `a` in the root directory `/`
+  * Paths that don't begin with `/` are evaluated relative to the calling process's current directory, which can be changed with `chdir`
+  * A file's name is distinct from the file itself: the same underlying file, called an *inode*, can have multiple names, called *links*
+  * Each inode is identified by a unique inode number
+  * Each link consists of an entry in a dir; the entry contains a file name and a reference to an inode
+  * An inode holds *metadata* about a file, including
+    * type (file or directory or device)
+    * length
+    * location of the file's content on disk
+    * number of links to a file

 * Xv6 system calls

   ![system_calls](D:\OneDrive\NCL\Extracurricular content\MIT_6.s081\imgs\system_calls.png)